Alecerzea/OS-Install-Scripts/README.md

 # Linux Configuration
 My Linux setup is based on vanilla distributions, which I modify to my liking.
 I use a combination of scripts from [trafotin's os-install-scripts](https://gitlab.com/trafotin/os-install-scripts) and my own custom scripts.

 I only use GNOME with AMD/Intel GPU.
 NVIDIA GPUs on Linux are a headache to configure, at least for me XD.
 I also prefer to use Secure Boot without adding a custom key that I need to re-add everytime I update my kernel.
-I'm not a fan of KDE,it always broke in my install XD, the most customization I do is changing the wallpaper.
+I'm not a fan of KDE and the most customization I do is changing the wallpaper.

 # MacOS Configuration
 I used commands from [OSX-Optimizer](https://github.com/sickcodes/osx-optimizer) and also installed [Homebrew](https://brew.sh/) with the addition of [Lulu](https://github.com/objective-see/LuLu).